 It was time to see the beautiful mountains, mouthwatering food and exotic views of Italy.
 My parents decided to take a family road trip through Italy all the way down to Sicily (FYI: Sicilians don't consider themselves Italians).

-This was a one of a kind trip.
-Eating, shopping and sightseeing - the whole shabam.
+This was a one of those trips that you don't do anything but eat, shop and enjoy beautiful views of Italy.
 We decided to go for 9 days, just enough time to see all our favorite places Pompeii, the Colosseum, Trevi fountain etc.

 We are arrived in Rome.
 We had a hotel ready for the night and we had plenty of time to roam the streets, see museums and attractions.
 Next day we got an early start driving towards Sicily and stopping at other places on the way.
 Renting a car was the best thing we did, It was very convenient.